Airline-Airport Financial Relationships

 Common AUA Terms

-Based on DWU's review of 31 large-hub airport AUAs, the following terms appear in at least 20 agreements as of FY2025:
+Based on review of 31 large-hub airport AUAs, the following terms appear in at least 20 agreements as of FY2025:

 - Term: 5-10 years, with renewal options.
 Longer terms provide airline certainty; shorter terms provide airport flexibility.